Church of Saint Sava

-In May 2021, the entire Vračar plateau which surrounds the church was declared a spatial cultural-historical unit, and placed under the state protection as the Saint Sava's Plateau.
-The rationale in government's decision included "symbolical, memorial, cultural-historical, architectural-urban and artistic values of the locality, which represents memory spot of two turning points in Serbian history: Burning of Saint Sava's relics and the First Serbian Uprising".
+In May 2021, the entire Vračar plateau which surrounds and includes the church was declared a cultural-historical monument and placed under state protection as the Saint Sava's Plateau.
+The rationale included "symbolical, memorial, cultural-historical, architectural-urban and artistic values of the locality, which represents a memorial spot of two turning points in Serbian history: Burning of Saint Sava's relics and the First Serbian Uprising".